-From February through April, Anacapa is a rainbow of color created by the bloom of native wildflowers.
+Anacapa is a rainbow of color created by the bloom of native wildflowers from February through April.
 Intensity and duration of the bloom differs a bit each year due to varied rainfall and temperature.

-As the spring bloom fades, the island comes alive with the cry of Western Gulls guarding their nests of eggs.
-Eggs usually hatch at about 5 weeks after being laid.
+The island comes alive with the cry of Western Gulls guarding their nests of eggs, as the spring bloom fades.
+Eggs usually hatch about 5 weeks after being laid.
 Chicks leave the nest at 6 to 7 weeks of age.

 May – September

 Just as the Western Gull chicks begin to leave the nest, park rangers begin the “Anacapa Live” video program.
-During this program, visitors can experience a live virtual tour of the kelp forest.
-With technology and specially outfitted dive helmets, underwater divers can to speak directly with the viewers in the landing cove A digital connection is also made with the visitors center 14 miles away on the mainland.
+Visitors can experience a live virtual tour of the kelp forest during this program.
+Technology and specially outfitted dive helmets allow underwater divers to speak directly with the viewers in the landing cove A digital connection is also made with the visitors center 14 miles away on the mainland.
 This program is scheduled for Wednesdays in Spring/Summer.

-With our late Summer season, visitors often enjoy the Channel Islands.
+Visitors often enjoy the Channel Islands in our late Summer season,.
 Sea conditions are generally agreeable, crowds are fewer and pleasant weather is the norm.
-Due to these optimal conditions, locals often wait for October to head out to the islands.
+Locals often wait for October for these optimal conditions, to head out to the islands.
 Water temps can stay in the mid- 60’s through October.